solliancenet/ai-in-a-day/01-aml-model-training/README.md

 Trey Research is looking to provide the next generation experience for connected car manufacturers by enabling them to utilize AI to decide when to pro-actively reach out to the customer through alerts delivered directly to the car’s in-dash information and entertainment head unit.
 For their proof of concept (PoC), they would like to focus on one specific maintenance related scenario.

-In this scenario, Trey Research would like to predict the likelihood that a car will require maintenance based on the historic data logging previous maintenance visits.
+In this scenario, Trey Research would like to predict the likelihood that a car will require maintenance in its first 10,000 miles based on the historic data logging previous maintenance visits.
 The data contains details about the car owner, when it was first bought, its make and engine type, among other fields.

-If they detect maintenance has a high probability of being required within the next 30 days, they would like to send an alert directly to the customer inviting them to schedule a service appointment.
+If they detect a high probability of maintenance being required, they would like to send an alert directly to the customer inviting them to schedule a service appointment.

 In building this PoC, Trey Research wants to understand how they might use machine learning in this scenario, and standardize the platform that would support the data processing, model management and inferencing aspects of each.